ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulators.md

 Clicking on individual tabs will take you to a page similar to the firebase console, from where you can interact with services.

 Note - any data populated into the emulator will be deleted after the emulator has closed (restoring to original state).
-See the section below about persistant and seed data
+See the section below about persistent and seed data

 # Seed data